What not to do the week before your exams

 This is an important one.
-Things can start to seem very, very real during the week before exams, and it’s easy to become overwhelmed by how much you don’t know and how little time you have left.
+It’s easy to become overwhelmed the week before exams, and it’s easy to become overwhelmed by how much you don’t know and how little time you have left.
 So if this happens to you, take a deep breath, take a break from studying, and when you’re ready, sit back down and get back to it.
-Don't give up.
+Don't give up!

 You always know more than you think, so using this week to add to that, rather than giving up altogether, is a worthwhile exercise, no matter how desperate the situation seems.

-You won’t be able to learn the entire course in the week before your exams, but how you handle the week will still have a big effect on the exams coming up.
-Following these tips will go a long way towards making sure that effect is a positive one and is the best way to prep yourself for the last school exams you’ll ever do 🙌.
+You won’t be able to learn the entire course in a week, but how you handle this time will still have a big effect on the exams coming up.
+Following these tips will go a long way towards making sure you’re as prepared as possible 🙌